Start your local admission application now

 When assessing and accrediting overseas qualifications VLAB and the Board of Examiners apply the requirements contained in the Law Admissions Consultative Committee (LACC) Uniform Principles for Assessing Qualifications of Overseas Applicants for Admission to the Australian Legal Profession

-(August 2015): Uniform Principles for Assessing Overseas Qualifications
+(August 2015, revised in June 2017): Uniform Principles for Assessing Overseas Qualifications

 After having your qualifications accredited and satisfying any directions of the Board of Examiners as to further study, you should apply for admission in South Australia in the same manner as a local applicant, except for two additional requirements: